 Below, you'll find links to some of my magazine and newspaper articles and columns from my previous life as a freelance writer.
 They cover a wide range of topics, from complex medical and business issues to entangled family dramas.
 I have not linked to all the stories.
 In some cases, the links are no longer live, or the files are too large to attach.
 In any case, if there is something you want to read, let me know and I will send you a copy.

 I also accept shorter assignments, and have covered breaking news for The New York Times, Reuters, The Washington Post, and The Wall Street Journal, including coverage of a landmark voting-rights trial and the merger between Duke Energy and Progress Energy.

 I also do projects for corporate and nonprofit clients that aren't journalism but use a lot of the same skills.
 I wrote this report in 2017 for the U.S. Chamber of Commerce.
 Other projects include e-books, research reports, case studies for capital campaigns, speech writing and grant applications.
-Please contact me if you want to see examples of these assignments.
+Please contact me if you want to see more examples of these assignments.

 Healthcare Mergers: What's at stake in the merger between UNC and Carolinas HealthCare.
 Business North Carolina.
 Local Flavor.
 A look at entrepreneurialism through the eyes (nose?) of a flavoring company.
 Business North Carolina.